 mode option for the

-ece-docker build:compose command does not affect the Magento mode.
-It determines the Cloud for Adobe Commerce file system installation and read-only or read-write behavior.
+ece-docker build:compose command does not affect the mode.
+It determines the Adobe Commerce on cloud infrastructure file system installation and read-only or read-write behavior.

 Stop and start containers